GOKULNATH-AD/python-Karpagam-2024/slot-01/day-01/part-00 lab questions.md

 write a code to print your
 name, roll number, CGPA, gender, date of birth

-`sample input:`

-    Enter your name: harish
-    Enter your roll number: 64
-    Enter your CGPA: 4.53
-    Enter your gender (M/F): M
-    Enter your date of birth (dd/mm/yy): 14/03/2002

-`sample output`

-    Name : harish
-    Roll.no : 64
-    CGPA : 4.53
-    Gender : M
-    Date of birth : 14/03/2002

----

-## problem 01

-write a code to print your
-name, roll number, CGPA, gender, date of birth

 `sample input`

     Enter your name: harish